What are the aims of this leaflet?

 How can pityriasis alba be treated?

 Medical treatment is not needed unless the skin is uncomfortable from itching.
 The dryness can be helped by using a moisturiser and avoiding soap.
-If the patches are red or itchy, a mild steroid cream (hydrocortisone) can be applied for a short period to improve symptoms.
+If the patches are red or itchy, a mild topical steroid (e.g. hydrocortisone) can be applied for a short period to improve symptoms but would be best directed by your doctor.
 Sunscreens in summer may prevent the patches becoming more noticeable by reducing the tanning of the non-affected skin.